SiamVGG: Visual Tracking using Deeper Siamese Networks: Experiments

 In VOT2017, the easiest 10 sequences in dataset are replaced by updated sequences.
 In addition, specific real-time performance is required, where trackers need to run on at least 25 FPS.
 If the tracker fails to generate each result in 40 ms (25 FPS), the VOT toolkit will keep the bounding box of the last frame as the result of the current frame.
 As shown in Table~\ref{table:vot2017}, our tracker achieves the first place in overlap and the third place in EAO section, respectively.
 Note that most of the top 10 trackers listed in Table~\ref{table:vot2017} cannot run at real-time speed while maintaining good accuracy.

-To evaluate the real-time performance, we compare our method to other state-of-the-art real-time trackers reported in VOT2017 and the Siamese network based trackers and show the results in Table~\ref{table:vot2017realtime}.
-It indicates that our tracker can achieve significant improvement on real-time EAO section with 13\% higher performance compared to SiamRPN.
-Since the VOT toolkit is used to evaluate the FPS performance in VOT2017, the results presented in Table~\ref{table:vot2017realtime} suffer a certain number of FPS drop.
-In our case, the proposed SiamVGG can reach 50 FPS using a GTX 1080Ti for tracking tasks without evaluating by VOT toolkit.
+To evaluate the real-time performance, we compare our method to other state-of-the-art real-time trackers reported in VOT2017 and the Siamese Network based trackers and show the results in Table~\ref{table:vot2017realtime}.
+It indicates that our tracker can achieve significant improvement on real-time with 13\% higher EAO compared to SiamRPN.
+In VOT2017, a toolkit developed in Matlab is used to evaluate the FPS performance.
+In our case, we collect the FPS results by converting the toolkit API from Matlab to Python and present them in Table~\ref{table:vot2017realtime}.
+Note that there is a certain number of FPS drop due to the API conversion.
+In our case, the proposed SiamVGG can reach 50 FPS using a GTX 1080Ti for tracking tasks without evaluating by the VOT toolkit.
 By comparing to the baseline model, SiamFC, our tracker can deliver 51\% better EAO without significant speed loss.
-We also summarize the real-time EAO in Figure~\ref{fig:vot2017realtime} of all selected trackers for intuitive presentation.
+We also visualize the real-time EAO of all selected trackers in Figure~\ref{fig:vot2017realtime}.